Which city is cheaper, Barcelona or Kuala Lumpur?

 Kuala Lumpur receives a lot of rain in the summer.
 Kuala Lumpur usually gets more rain in July than Barcelona.
 Kuala Lumpur gets 150 mm (5.9 in) of rain, while Barcelona receives 22 mm (0.9 in) of rain this time of the year.

 Both Barcelona and Kuala Lumpur are popular destinations to visit in the autumn with plenty of activities.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.
 Also, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Barcelona this time of year.

 In the autumn, Kuala Lumpur is much warmer than Barcelona.
-Typically, the autumn temperatures in Kuala Lumpur in October are around 27°C (81°F), and Barcelona is about 17°C (63°F).
+Typically, the autumn temperatures in Kuala Lumpur in October average around 27°C (81°F), and Barcelona averages at about 17°C (63°F).

 Kuala Lumpur usually receives around the same amount of sunshine as Barcelona during autumn.
 Kuala Lumpur gets 169 hours of sunny skies, while Barcelona receives 181 hours of full sun in the autumn.